Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Introduction

 \section{Introduction}

+Elementary Discourse Units (EDUs) are the smallest units used to represent sentence meaning in discourse analysis, such as clauses or other small meaningful segments.
+EDUs form the basic building blocks of larger discourse structures, enabling a better understanding of language structure and improving a variety of NLP tasks.
+For most NLP-based applications, EDU identification/segmentation serve as a fundamental unit and hence there is a constant need for methods that can perform these tasks efficiently.

+Canonical Correlation Analysis (CCA), on the other hand, is a multivariate statistical technique used to explore relationships between two sets of variables.
+CCA utilizes the multi-view representation of the same latent object to extract representation of the latent state.
+CCA requires data with multiple views to learn a common latent space and maps each view onto this latent space to discover view-independent representations.

 The multi-view nature of data refers to situations where information about a particular entity or phenomenon is available from multiple perspectives or sources.
-In various fields, including data analysis \cite{Wang2021EmbeddingSL}, machine learning \cite{Huang2021DeepSR, Zhang2019FeatureSW}, computer vision \cite{Bai2023GuestEM, Kumar2022EntanglementIA}, and information retrieval \cite{Narvez2011MultiviewIF}, dealing with data from multiple views has become increasingly important.
-Each view represents a different aspect or set of features related to the underlying data, and combining these views can provide a more comprehensive understanding.

-The two-view nature of data refers to situations where information about a particular entity or phenomenon is available from exactly two perspectives or sources.
-In the context of machine learning and data analysis, dealing with two-view data is a specific case of multi-view learning where there are only two distinct sets of features or perspectives.
+These views might come from different sources or represent distinct subsets of features.
+Two-view data is a specific case of multi-view representation where there are only two distinct sets of features or perspectives.
+For instance, in a product review system a textual review and an image of the product will provide two different set of features that may be regarded as two-views.
+In video analysis, there are often two-views one might be the audio track, capturing the spoken words and sounds, while the other might be the visual content, capturing the scene or facial expressions.

-This study presents an interpretation for learning latent information by performing CCA in textual data under a two-view setting.
-The interpretation banks upon identifying past and future views in textual data which one can easily map.
-For instance, a certain window of past and future words around the word in a sentence, the consecutive sentences in a document, or turns in a dyadic conversation may be perceived as two-views in a two-view setting.
-The study exploits a two-view setting under a conditional independence assumption.
-The conditional independence assumption, represented in figure \ref{fig:HSM2}, states that the two views (\textit{a\textsubscript{1}} and \textit{a\textsubscript{2}}) are said to be conditionally independent given latent state (\textit{L}).
-The study proposed here revolves around the conditional independence assumption of the past and future views in textual data on some contextual(latent/hidden) state and the learning paradigm proposed exploits the aforementioned assumption.
+This study presents a probabilistic interpretation of Canonical Correlation Analysis (CCA) for learning a latent space in textual data under a two-view setting.
+The approach relies on identifying past and future views in textual data, such as consecutive sentences in a document or turns in a dyadic conversation, which can be perceived as two distinct views.
+By examining the correlation between two sentences, CCA models a latent space and learns Elementary Discourse Units (EDUs) for each sentence, based on the words and their positions in the other sentence.
+The goal is to identify the hidden or shared intent in these consecutive sentences or utterances using the learned EDUs.
+These EDUs play a critical role in content selection for modeling discourse in textual data.
+To the best of our knowledge, this is the first investigation that uses CCA to generate EDUs.